Things To Book In Advance In Rome - Don't Miss Out!

 Bernini's david in galleria borgheseIf you want to visit Rome's Galleria Borghese, you should plan for it and book in advance.

-This page is about how far in advance you have to book things, and what to do when you don't book in time.
+This page is about how far ahead you have to book things, and what to do when you don't book in time.

 Why you should book in advance in Rome . . .